wonsunahn/CS1541_Project1/README.md

 * DDD tutorial: [DDD tutorial](https://www.gnu.org/software/ddd/manual/html_mono/ddd.html)

-GDB, Valgrind, and DDD are all available on thoth.cs.pitt.edu, but for you to be able to access the DDD GUI over SSH, you will need X11 forwarding enabled.
+GDB, Valgrind, and DDD are all available on linux.cs.pitt.edu, but for you to be able to access the DDD GUI over SSH, you will need X11 forwarding enabled.

 ## Creating build environment on local machine